axtk/react-store/README.md

 ### `Store` and `ImmutableStore`

 These are the two classes representing stores included in this package.
+Both classes have nearly identical APIs, both of them can be used interchangeably in the examples discussed here.

 `Store` is a lightweight store that stores data chunks as they are, and implies that data chunks that have been passed to a store or retrieved from it should be handled as read-only to avoid changes in the store state without notifying its listeners.